My coding style is largely based on the conventions documented by

 Names of non-static member variables are prefixed with

-.
+my.
 Names of static member variables are prefixed with

 Static member variables are avoided by defining static methods that return references to objects having static linkage.
 Publicly accessible variables can be declared as static members for efficiency.

-names may be entirely in
+Alternatively, typedef names may be entirely in

-lowercase and end in the suffix _t
+lowercase and end in the suffix _t.

 Lowercase characters shall not be used in preprocessor macro names